-- The Vitality GP will always be able to advise the cost of the private prescription and if it will be covered by VitalityHealth.
+- The Vitality GP will be able to advise you if your prescription will be covered by VitalityHealth.

 - If you’ve used the £100 allowance you have the option to make up the difference, self-pay or go back to your NHS GP.

 - This benefit is intended to cover private prescriptions for medication used to treat acute symptoms that you’re suffering from.
 For example, antibiotics for bacterial infections, corticosteroid creams for skin complaints, certain painkillers or drugs to reduce nausea.

 - This benefit is not intended to cover routine or repeat medication, including:

 - Long term treatments e.g. statins for high cholesterol, or metformin for treating type II diabetes.

 - Anything that you have been prescribed in the past month, unless you need a prescription to complete a short course of therapy e.g. antibiotics.